-The fund balance of our debt service fund remained relatively stable.
+The fund balance of our debt service fund remained stable.
 The School District maintains a fund balance less than or equal to one-twelfth of annual debt service for the immediately preceding bond year to ensure the School District can maintain sufficient resources to continue the biannual principal and interest payments on the outstanding bond issue-related debt service.
 The biannual principal and interest payments in November and May allow the School District to reduce overall borrowing costs on the outstanding bond issues.

-Combined, the fund balance of our non-major capital project funds decreased by \$1.4 million.
-This decrease is primarily due to the continued utilization of the 2021 Building and Site Series IV Bond funds for school construction.
-The School District collected \$0.9 million in voter-approved Sinking Fund millage.
+Combined, the fund balance of our non-major capital project funds increased by \$1.9 million.
+This increase is primarily due to funds transferred into the Board Designated Capital Projects Fund for various school construction projects designated by the Board of Education.
+The School District collected \$1.0 million in voter-approved Sinking Fund millage.
 This millage is available to fund specific capital projects allowed by state law and approved by the voters.